Wookienoh09/visualizing-unemp-rates-in-ky-oh/README.md

 *Setting the Layout format*

 Make sure to lock layers and lock styles for layers so when we add the next map, the setting for this map won't be affected.
+Locking can be found when you click on a map, click 'Item Properties'.

 Next, we will add unemployment rate in 2022.
 Use the following